 Tips for completing applications and resumes

-- Tailor your resume to your experience.
+- Customize your resume to your experience.
 If you've just finished school and don't have much work experience, you can highlight your education first.
 If you've had a lot of work experience, you don't have to lead off with your education.
 Resumes also allow you to provide employers with more detailed information about your qualifications.
 Applications often confine you to a limited amount of space.

 - Make a cheat sheet.
 Your cheat sheet should include contact information for your past supervisors and references.
 Having the information on hand keeps you from scrambling to find it at the last minute.

 - Write concise summaries of your responsibilities and accomplishments for each job you've held.
 You won't have to repeatedly pick apart your resume trying to decide what to exclude on application forms.

 - When filling the employment history section of an application, don't write, "see resume."
 Take the time to fill out the application form.
 This is where the job summaries you've written will come in handy.

 - Don't leave any required application fields blank.
 You don't want an employer to overlook you because your application form is incomplete.